 The odds are that your carefully crafted prospecting email won’t generate responses from all recipients.

 But that doesn’t mean that you should give up on them and leave all those business opportunities on the table.
-You should reach out to them again.

 Here are some tips for crafting your follow-up email after getting the cold shoulder.